opensource-spraakherkenning-nl/Kaldi_NL/README.md

 The software is run from the directory where you cloned this repository.
 Kaldi NL depends on a working installation of Kaldi (http://kaldi-asr.org/), Java, Perl, Python 3, and SoX (http://sox.sourceforge.net/).
 They have been tested on Ubuntu Linux 16.10, 18.04 LTS and 20.04 LTS but are expected to run on other Linux distributions as well.
+A container image is provided that contains all of the dependencies and models.

 Before running the decoder for the first time, or when you need to change its configuration, please run ``configure.sh``.
 The ``configure.sh`` script will ask for the location of your Kaldi installation, and for the location to put the models.